codeship/screencast-storyboards/blogposts/django-bitbucket-dotcloud.md

 [![Set up your test commands][screenshot-codeship-technology]][screenshot-codeship-technology]

 Codefish is a Django application.
-Therefore let's choose "Django" as your framework.
+Therefore let's choose "Python" as your technology.
 This prepopulates the setup commands and the test commands for you.

 [![Select Django as your technology][screenshot-codeship-technology-selected]][screenshot-codeship-technology-selected]